Eastern South Slavic: Separation between Macedonian and Bulgarian

-During the first half of the 20th century the national identity of the Macedonian Slavs shifted from predominantly Bulgarian to ethnic Macedonian and their regional identity had become their national one.
+By the middle of the 20th century, the national identity of the Macedonian Slavs had shifted from predominantly Bulgarian to ethnic Macedonian and their regional identity had become their national one.
 Although, there was no clear separating line between these two languages on level of dialect then, the Macedonian standard was based on its westernmost dialects.
 Afterwards, Macedonian became the official language in the new republic, Serbo-Croatian was adopted as a second official language, and Bulgarian was proscribed.
 Moreover, in 1946–1948 the newly standardized Macedonian language was introduced as a second language even in Southwestern Bulgaria.
 Subsequently, the sharp and continuous deterioration of the political relationships between the two countries, the influence of both standard languages during the time, but also the strong Serbo-Croatian linguistic influence in Yugoslav era, led to a horizontal cross-border dialectal divergence.
 Although some researchers have described the standard Macedonian and Bulgarian languages as varieties of a pluricentric language, they in fact have separate dialectal bases; the Prilep-Bitola dialect and Central Balkan dialect, respectively.
 The prevailing academic consensus (outside of Bulgaria and Greece) is that Macedonian and Bulgarian are two autonomous languages within the eastern subbranch of the South Slavic languages.
 Macedonian is thus an ausbau language; i.e. it is delimited from Bulgarian as these two standard languages have separate dialectal bases.
 The uniqueness of Macedonian in comparison to Bulgarian is a matter of political controversy in Bulgaria.